Roosterbear/tips/NODE.md

 ### Playing with NODE

-In a terminal, create a new folder to your project. <br/>
+* In a terminal, create a new folder to your project.

-Then create the init file inside the folder of your project: <br/>
+* Then create the init file inside the folder of your project:

 ```terminal
 npm init
 ```

-We can play with packages in __npmjs.com__: <br/>
+* We can play with packages in the site: __npmjs.com__
-To install a new package, we can type: <br/>
+* To install a new package, we can type:

 ```terminal
 npm i sillyName
 ```

-And we can use it in our index.js like: <br/>
+* And we can use it in our index.js like:

 ```javascript
 var generateName = require("sillyName");